aaronbloomfield/ccc/hws/metamask/index.md

 - [dApp Auction](../auction/index.html) ([md](../auction/index.md))

 We are going to use your Auctioneer contract, from the [dApp Auction](../auction/index.html) ([md](../auction/index.md)) assignment.
 You will also need your NFTmanager contract, from the [Ethereum Tokens](../tokens/index.html) ([md](../tokens/index.md)) assignment, as well.
 If you did not get yours working, then contact the course staff, and we can deploy them for you to use.
-Otherwise, deploy your Auctioneer contract to the blockchain, and save the contract address, as it will be needed below.
+Otherwise you can either re-deploy your Auctioneer contract to the blockchain, or use the one you deployed for the [dApp Auction](../auction/index.html) ([md](../auction/index.md)) assignment.
+Save the contract address, as it will be needed when you submit your assignment.

 In addition to your source code, you will submit an edited version of [metamask.py](metamask.py.html) ([src](metamask.py)).